-Resolving calls on the first try is considered the most telling metric for a call center's efficiency.
-According to US customer surveys, 20 to 30 percent of your call center's call volumes are call backs from customers with unresolved concerns.
+FIRST CALL RESOLUTION Resolving calls on the first try is considered the most telling metric for a call center's efficiency.
+According to U.S. customer surveys, 20-30% of your call center's call volumes are call backs from customers with unresolved concerns4.
 But as customer concerns become more complex, it becomes harder to find a solution without multiple touch points.
 That's why you should: